 The following descriptions for highway projects were prepared by MassDOT and are subject to change as the projects are further developed.
+The majority of projects are specifically referenced in the Cape Cod Regional Transportation Plan as many of the projects are located along the region's Congestion Management Plan network (i.e. Route 6 and Route 28).

-Mashpee, Route 151 Corridor Improvements (Phase 1) (#607319)
+Mashpee, Route 151 Corridor Improvements (Phase 2) (#611986)